Basic Cave Diving: A Blueprint for Survival: Impact

-One of the first manuals on cave diving safety, and written at a time when cave diving fatalities were relatively frequent, it is still considered relevant in the 21st century, as the basic principles have not changed much.
+A Blueprint for Survival was one of first manuals on cave diving safety, and was written at a time when cave diving fatalities were relatively frequent; despite this, the book is still considered relevant, as the basic principles of cave diving remain mostly unchanged.

 Editions

-First published 1979, then again in 1980, 1991 and 1984.
+The work was first published in 1979, then again in 1980, 1981 and 1984.
 The fifth edition was published in 1986.
-It is available for free upload from the NSSCDS.
+It is available for free download from the NSSCDS.